-The Pfizer/BioNTech COVID-19 vaccine has an excellent safety profile and there are only a handful of people in Aotearoa who cannot receive it.
+The Pfizer/BioNTech COVID-19 vaccine has an excellent safety profile and there are only a handful of eligible people (fewer than 100) in Aotearoa who cannot receive it at all.
 The list of reasons why the Pfizer/BioNTech COVID-19 vaccine may not be suitable is short:

 Before the first dose:

 - History of severe allergic reaction (anaphylaxis) to an ingredient of the vaccine.
 This is very rare, and only applies to previous anaphylaxis to a stabiliser in the vaccine called polyethylene glycol (PEG).
 However, this is often unclear as problems with PEG most commonly occur after having it by mouth and there may not be any problem with having it in a vaccine.
 Cases like this require expert assessment by an immunology specialist.

 - People who had a severe allergic reaction (anaphylaxis) after the first dose – this typically occurs within 15 minutes of receiving it and is the main reason for waiting after vaccination.
 Even when suspected anaphylaxis has occurred after the first dose, increasing experience now shows that many people can be revaccinated safely in a specialist immunology clinic setting.